 Dogs with skin allergies may be triggered by fleas, food ingredients, or environmental allergens.
-Any of these allergies may cause itchy skin around the rear-end and lead to repetitive scooting behavior.
-Red itchy skin can also be caused by clipper rash after a haircut at the groomers.
+Any of these allergies may cause itchy skin around the rear end and lead to repetitive scooting behavior.
+Red itchy skin can also be caused by clipper rash after a haircut at the groomer.

 It’s important to ensure all your pets receive regular worming treatment to prevent them from becoming infected with intestinal worms.
 The common types of intestinal worms found in dogs are roundworm, hookworm, whipworm, and tapeworm.